 - Estimated project costs

-- Three years of tax returns, interim financial statements on target business and on existing business(es) if applicable including Income Statement, Balance Sheet, Debt Schedule
+- Three years of tax returns, interim financial statements on target business and on existing business(es) if applicable, including Income Statement, Balance Sheet, Debt Schedule

 - Three years personal tax returns – all owners 20%+